 Nobody wants to come home to piles of shoes, bags and junk littering the entrance way.
 Our spring cleaning checklist will get you through the clean up quickly and efficiently.

-As you know I do champion the more natural cleaning products where possible, especially in family homes where I think it’s even more important to keep chemicals to a minimum.
+I do prefer the more natural cleaning products where possible, especially in family homes.
 They also tend to smell much nicer.

 Again you’ll need to set aside either a morning or an afternoon to give the hall a good spring clean.